-Filll in at least your name and a valid e-mail address (best a private long-living one) to create the account.
+Fill in at least your name and a valid e-mail address (best a private long-living one) to create the account.

-Choose and confirm your password.
+Choose a secure password and confirm it.

 An e-mail with a verificaton token (link) is sent to your e-mail address.
 Click on the link to activate your account.